wfarah0/Eth_Capstone/README.md

 -While we did make a thousand or so dollars, we made a few thousand less than had we just held at our initial 'buy in' period.
 ![testpt2](https://github.com/wfarah0/Eth_Capstone/blob/main/btest_pt2.PNG)
 ## Conclusion
-Despite our backtesting informing us that our current model does not have the ability to successfully daytrade, it **does** sucessfully safe entry and exit points for Ethereum investing compared to blind guessing.
+Despite our backtesting informing us that our current model does not have the ability to successfully daytrade, it **does** successfully pinpoint safe entry and exit points for Ethereum investing compared to blind guessing.

 **Consider** that in the months of August, September, and October (when ETH was on the downswing) our model **correctly** identifies price floors on 08/13, 09/11/, and 10/19.
-So while I cannot recommend day trading, the model proves intself useful in providing insight on whether one should enter, or hold off on entering a long term position.
+So while I cannot recommend day trading, the model proves itself useful in providing insight on whether one should enter, or hold off on entering a long term position.